What We Like

 We are pleasantly surprised at the quality and gameplay of the Recoil system.
-This is impressive considering that the company has decided to invest heavily in technology and incorporated augmented reality, a mobile app and a Wi-Fi game hub into the system.
+This is impressive considering that the company has decided to invest heavily in technology and incorporated augmented reality, a mobile app, and a Wi-Fi hub into the system.

-However, the Recoil Laser Tag Set has given other reasons to cheer, such as its amazing shooting range, big playing field of 250 feet (76 meters), user-friendly grips, sound effects, and ability to chat among teammates.
+However, the Recoil Set has given other reasons to cheer, such as its amazing shooting range, big playing field of 250 feet (76 meters), user-friendly grips, sound effects, and ability to chat among teammates.

 To sum up, the Recoil system is a solid choice for those who have compatible smartphones.